brucehoff/dockerauth/README.md

 ```
 curl -X POST -d "{\"event\":\"data\"}" https://192.168.99.100:8443/dockerauth/dockerNotify
 ```
+Whatever text you put after "-d" will appear in the server logs

-### Run the registry using the generated keys (you may have to change the auth svc IP address in config.yml, which you can retrieve from the source Github project):
+### Run the registry using the generated keys
+(You may have to change the auth svc IP address in config.yml, which you can retrieve from the source Github project.)
 ```
 # docker run -it --rm -p 5000:5000  --name registry \
 -v /path/to/shared/keys/cert.pem:/etc/docker/registry/cert.pem \